woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scalezoom.rst

      - N/A
    * - ``initial-level``
      - No
-     - Modifies the ``initial-scale`` value to apply to a differnet zoom level from 0.
+     - Modifies the ``initial-scale`` value to apply to a different zoom level from 0.
      - ``0``
    * - ``ratio``
      - No